MAIF/otoroshi/manual/src/main/paradox/topics/remote-catalogs.md

 ## Entity format

 Remote entities can be defined in JSON or YAML format.
 Multi-document YAML files (using `---` as separator) are supported.
 Each entity must contain at least an `id` field and a `kind` field.
 The `kind` field should match one of the existing Otoroshi resource kinds (e.g., `Route`, `Backend`, `ApiKey`, `Certificate`, etc.).
 You can also use the fully qualified kind with group prefix, like `proxy.otoroshi.io/Route`.
+This is the RECOMMENDED format to perform well !

 ```json
 {